Colour Scales

 Video walkthrough of Colour Scales

 As part of my exploration of AI tooling, I wanted to experiment with skipping Figma entirely and jumping straight into code.
-In another passion project I worked on called TakeFive — a microbreak reminder and tracking app — I used AI to build it but I began in Figma Design before moving into Figma Make.
+In another passion project called TakeFive — a microbreak reminder and tracking app — I had used AI to build the prototype, but created all the designs as I normally would in Figma Design.
+This time I skipped Design altogether and went straight into Make.

 I started by building a "Create a colour scale" page — a simple text input with pill button suggestions to spark ideas, covering four different input types to show users they could start from anything.